wonkwonlee/neurons-and-neuronal-networks/README.md

 ## Result
-The final project report of was selected as one of the best papers in 2018 and was published on the Department of Computer Science at the University of Manchester.
+The research project report was published on the UoM departmental website and was selected as one of the best papers in 2018.

 The report was written in LaTex via [Overleaf](https://www.overleaf.com/), and the PDF version is included in this repository.